ASlipperySlope/ASlipperySlope/README.md

 I'm Slope, owner of Slippy Studios.
-I play fantastic videogames such as Minecraft, The Legend of Zelda and more and create content around these games.
+Big fan of the Legend of Zelda series, Minecraft, Team Fortress 2 and more old-schooly games.
+The content I create is typically centered around these three games.

-Slippy Studios is an all-new community featuring gaming servers, Flash animations and more.
+Slippy Studios is an all-new community featuring gaming servers, game mods, graphics for content creators, animations and more.

 # Links
 - [Website](https://slippystudios.com)